Our Eco-Hero STEAM students got to make their own composters this fall!

 What is compost?

 Compost is decomposed organic material that can be used as a nutrient-rich soil amendment for indoor and outdoor gardens.
-This decomposition of organic material needs moisture, oxygen, and heat, which may not happen in a landfill: did you know a head of lettus can take up to 25 years to decompose in a landfill?
+This decomposition of organic material needs moisture, oxygen, and heat, which may not happen in a landfill: did you know a head of lettuce can take up to 25 years to decompose in a landfill?
 Organic material does not decompose into compost in a landfill, but rather into methane, which is a powerful greenhouse gas.
-We can divert organic material from the landfill and create compost to help lower our carbon footprint.
+We can divert organic material from the landfill and create compost to close our waste loop.
 Composting harnesses nature’s process of decomposition to create something that benefits our yards and gardens!

 Three Reasons to Compost!

 Whether it is in your back yard, through a pick-up service, or through drop-off, participating in composting is important.
 Here’s why:

 - It diverts thousands of pounds of garbage from the landfill.

 - It is the ultimate closed-loop system – turning garbage into something we can reuse.

 - When used in the yard, compost boosts plant health, helps soils retain water, and reduces the need for chemical fertilizers and pesticides.

 Here’s how we made home composters with the Eco Heroes: